vchrisb/vagrant-coprhd/README.md

 # Description

-Vagrantfile to create a single node CoprHD controller
+Vagrantfile to create a single node CoprHD controller.
+CoprHD will be build from sources.

 # Requirements
 * 4 vCPU